 Mobile communications & health.

-At Telekom we are convinced that using mobile communications technology is safe if international limit values and standards are complied with.
-They are based on current findings of independent German and international experts that continue to evaluate all relevant studies and research results.
-Recognized expert organizations such as the World Health Organization (WHO) and the International Commission on Non-Ionizing Radiation Protection (ICNIRP) have repeatedly verified the current limit values for mobile communications over the past few years, thereby confirming the safe usage of this technology.
+At Telekom we are convinced that mobile communications technology can be used without health concerns if specific threshold values are complied with.
+They are based on current findings of independent German and international expert committees that continue to evaluate all relevant studies and research results.
+Recognized expert organizations such as the World Health Organization (WHO) and the International Commission on Non-Ionizing Radiation Protection (ICNIRP) have repeatedly verified the current limit values for mobile communications over the past few years, thereby confirming the safe use of this technology.

 Nevertheless, mobile communications continues to be a source of concern among the general public when it comes to possible health risks.
 We hope to ease these fears by providing scientifically sound, transparent information.
 We will only be able to run a successful business and systematically drive network expansion if our technology is widely accepted by the people.
 That is why Telekom engages in open dialog with all stakeholders involved in network expansion including communities, skeptical organizations, interested residents and customers.

 Our principles on how to handle mobile communications and health responsibly are specified in Deutsche Telekom's EMF Policy.